-Trauma is found in nearly all aspects of health, and I’m not simply talking about the trauma you might experience if you have a car accident, or drop something on your toe.
+Trauma is found present in almost all disease manifestations, and I’m not simply talking about the trauma you might experience if you have a car accident, or drop something on your toe.
 I’m talking that which we’re often scared to talk about in polite society- the kind of trauma that’s found in neglectful or abusive family background, physical, sexual or emotional abuse, catastrophic events or even in military service.
 Even events which are just a part of life can cause significant trauma to us- the passing of friends or relatives, breakups, divorce etc. This kind of trauma widely shows up in female reproductive disorders, gut issues, and mental health problems, as well as in addictive and self-limiting/destructive behaviours.

 As a Naturopath and Nutritionist with a “perfect” diet and lifestyle, when I suffered Premenstrual Dysphoric Disorder (PMDD) and my natural therapies only improved the condition to an extent, I became aware of how much unresolved trauma impacted my own health.
 As I proactively addressed this, my condition improved drastically.
 I now take an extremely trauma-informed approach to treatment, and am confident I can direct my patients in the right directions when trauma is a part of their particular health puzzle.

 With a special interest in mental health disorders and their association with trauma, I am a huge Gabor Maté fan.
 If you haven’t already, I would highly recommend watching his film The Wisdom of Trauma, on which this blog title is of course loosely based.
 For those who aren’t familiar with his work I decided to share some incredible Gabor wisdom in the form of quotes.
 There is a lot of compassion both for ourselves and for others to be found in his work, and without compassion what is there?
 Enjoy 💕